 Who can apply for a Thrivent grant?

 Any Thrivent member can apply for two $250 grants each calendar year.
 (Benefit members can apply for 2 grants and associate members can apply for 1 grant.)
 That applies to every Thrivent member.
 If you and your spouse are both Thrivent members, you can each apply for two grants – for a total of four in your household.
+Note, you must be over the age of 17 to lead an action team.

 The most common way to be a Thrivent member is by holding a policy or product with Thrivent.
 For example, my parents purchased a life insurance policy for me when I was a baby through Aid Association for Lutherans (which is now Thrivent).
 Later, I increased that life insurance policy and also opened a Roth with Thrivent.
 I had a fabulous Thrivent rep, Libby, when I was single in Ohio.
 She did a great job helping me prepare for the future and I am very pleased with how my Roth is growing, slowly and steadily, 12 years later.